lupyuen/lupyuen.github.io/src/dsi.md

 _The MIPI DSI Registers are missing from the A64 docs!_

-Yep it's totally odd, but the A64 MIPI DSI Registers are actually documented in the Allwinner A31 SoC, which is a 32-bit SoC!
+Yep it's totally odd, but the A64 MIPI DSI Registers are actually documented in the [__Allwinner A31 SoC__](https://linux-sunxi.org/A31), which is a 32-bit SoC!

 -   [__Allwinner A31 User Manual (Page 842)__](https://github.com/allwinner-zh/documents/raw/master/A31/A31_User_Manual_v1.3_20150510.pdf)